 This kind of checking of user-provided passwords against existing data breaches is recommended in the current NIST guidance, specifically in publication 800-63B sections 18.104.22.168 and A.3.

 Please refer to the passwdqc for Windows homepage for purchase and licensing terms for the filters, and for a more detailed description of what's included.
 It's the same filter files, and we actually generate them on Linux.
 It's just that we prefer to keep this main passwdqc homepage focused on the free software project and not on our paid offerings.

 There's a mailing list where you can share your experience with passwdqc and ask questions.
 Please be sure to specify an informative message subject whenever you post to the list (that is, something better than "question" or "problem").
 To subscribe, enter your e-mail address below or send an empty message to <passwdqc-users-subscribe at lists.openwall.com>.
 You will be required to confirm your subscription by "replying" to the automated confirmation request that will be sent to you.
 You will be able to unsubscribe at any time and we will not use your e-mail address for any other purpose or share it with a third party.
 However, if you post to the list, other subscribers and those viewing the archives may see your address(es) as specified on your message.
 There is a web-based archive of the list.

-We may help you integrate pam_passwdqc into your OS installs, please check out our services.
+We can help you integrate passwdqc into your OS installs, software, or online services.
+Please check out our services.

-passwdqc is a registered project with Freecode and Ohloh.
+passwdqc is a registered project with Open Hub.

-You may want to check out these other PAM modules.
+You might want to check out these other PAM modules.